It’s thought that we cannot control aging, but scientists are looking for ways to slow down the aging clocks.

 As a matter of fact, one leading factor is insulin signaling and also the daily metabolic engines which are controlled by the food we consume.
 Surprisingly, right?
 Read on, to find out more.

-According to one 2013 study published in Cell Reports, the “Motor Gene” is actually an important regulator of the aging process.
+According to one Horizon, the “Motor Gene” is actually an important regulator of the aging process.

 It’s thought that this gene is involved in insulin signaling.
 This gene has a role in energy balance and cellular metabolism.
 According to researchers, this gene is part of the effects of calorie restriction, which is connected with longevity.